irsbugs/ipynb-extractor/README.md

 ## Installation

-On the Linux platform the python program *ipynb_extractor.py* may be copied to `/usr/local/bin/` as *ipynb-extractor*.
+On the Linux platform the python program *ipynb-extractor.py* may be copied to `/usr/local/bin/` as *ipynb-extractor*.
 Then change the file to be executable with `sudo chmod +x /usr/loca/bin/ipynb-extractor`.

-Use `chdir` to set your default directory to be where your ipynb file(s) are located that you wish to extract their markdown and code contents.
+Use `cd` to change your default directory to be where your ipynb file(s) are located that you wish to extract their markdown and code contents.

 ## Help

-The programs help summary may be obtained with `$ python3 ipynb_extractor.py -h` while the full help information with examples is obtained with `$ python3 ipynb_extractor.py --help`.
+The programs help summary may be obtained with `$ python3 ipynb-extractor.py -h` while the full help information with examples is obtained with `$ python3 ipynb-extractor.py --help`.
 For example:

 ```
-$ python3 ipynb_extractor.py -h
+$ python3 ipynb-extractor.py -h

-ipynb_extractor version: 0.1
+ipynb-extractor version: 0.1

 Read a Jupyter notebook (.ipynb) file and extract to a folder
 the markdown and code cells as markdown.md and python.py files.

-Usage: ipynb_extractor [OPTION]...
+Usage: ipynb-extractor [OPTION]...
 [FILE]...

 From Jupyter notebook ipynb file(s) extract the markdown and code cells.
 Create a folder based on the ipynb filename.
 Extract to the folder the